xp5-org/repl-sfml/README.md

-If you want to edit something, the script is already set up compile/version/execute "RGB" , it is a broken example of 3-windows opening and displaying a circle. it is broken because currently it is only monitoring for window1 status
+If you want to edit something, the script is already set up compile/version/execute "RGB" , it is an example of a single window opening and displaying a circle.
+The script.sh file will handle versioning, so each edit you make and recomplile will be marked wit the current date/time and moved to the old_targets folder